 Youth Tobacco Prevention

-Studies show that less than 1 in 5 high school students are current cigarette smokers.
+Studies show that less than 1 in 5 high school students currently smokes cigarettes.
 This rate has been steadily decreasing, yet the majority of adults who begin smoking start before their 18th birthday.

 - Prevalence.
 Each day nearly 4,000 kids try smoking for the first time.
 Of these, about 1,000 will become new daily cigarette smokers.

 - Social factors.
-Youth are more likely to use tobacco if their peers are users and smoking is perceived as acceptable.
+Youth are more likely to use tobacco if their peers use tobacco and perceive smoking as acceptable.
 Parents who smoke may also promote smoking in their children.

 - Genetic and biological factors.
 Evidence shows that youth may be sensitive to nicotine and become dependent sooner than adults do.
 Genetic factors also can make it more difficult for some people to stop smoking.